tinasunil03/PortfolioProjects/README.md

 ### 2. **Tableau Visualization using SQL Output**
 - Generated a Tableau dashboard using outputs from SQL queries.
+-  Visualized trends in COVID-19 cases and mortality rates across regions and time.

 ### 3.  **Data Cleaning in SQL**
 - Cleaned raw Nashville Housing dataset to make them analysis-ready.